Build-Week-HairC/Backend/README.md

 # REST API for MedCabinet
-Backend server built using Java/Spring with Oauth2 for authentication.
+Server built using Java/Spring with OAuth2 for authentication.

 [For endpoints and other documentation, click here](https://medcabinet.herokuapp.com/swagger-ui.html#/)